Haichen-Liu/PlantNet-2024/README.md

 # PlantNet-Deep-Plant-Species-Recognition

-Author: Haichen Liu, Jianqiang Mei

-With the rapid development of artificial intelligence technology, plant species recognition has been widely applied in fields such as agriculture, horticulture, and ecology.
-In this paper, we selected the Plants Dataset (99 classes) as the foundational dataset for plant species recognition and utilized the ResNet-18 model for experimentation.
-During the data preprocessing stage, we performed operations such as grayscale conversion, binarization, and denoising on the plant images.
-To enhance the model's robustness and generalization ability, techniques like cross-validation and data augmentation were employed for model training.
-The experimental results revealed that grayscale conversion had a significant impact on the model's performance, improving the accuracy and robustness of plant species recognition.
-Compared to traditional methods, the proposed approach in this paper exhibited significant advancements in plant species recognition.
-Specifically, the model achieved a recognition accuracy of 96.15% on the test set for identifying five plant species, including aeonium, aloe vera, calendula, mushroom and cactus.
-This demonstrates both high accuracy and fast identification speed.
-Consequently, the method proposed in this research holds important application and reference value in the field of plant variety identification and related areas.

-paper link:

 Hello, if you 're interested in using this code for plant identification, take a look at the steps to use this code.
 First, create a new folder ( total folder ), the project files are downloaded to this folder ; secondly, create a new folder and name the new folder as ' dataset '.